azavea/echo-locator/deployment/README.md

 ```

 You will be prompted to enter your AWS credentials, along with a default region.
 These credentials will be used to authenticate calls to the AWS API when using Terraform and the AWS CLI.

+## Logs

+- LogRocket (Only client, Derek, and Bryan have access) - 1 month retention
+- Rollbar (if an error) - 180 day retention
+- AWS Cloudwatch - Django app - 1 month retention
+- AWS Cloudwatch - a lot of older logs that don't expire, and some logs from Realtor and other processes
+- AWS Builtin Logging - From ECS/RDS, using AWS defaults which is 35 days or less.
+- AWS S3 logs - New django style/Cloudfront - stored indefinitely, but not setup correctly
+- AWS S3 logs - old setup - stored indefinitely, can likely be deleted?

+## Personally Identifiable Information Collected

+We are tracking this for housing searchers only and not for Azavea, BHA or other management accounts.

+- Emails
+- IP addresses (only in logs)
+- Budget for apartment
+- Information that could determine size of family or if person has or is planning to have kids
+- Common places visited.
+This is user customizable and can include any address.
+- Preferred travel mode (may mirror car ownership)

+Most PII is stored in Local Storage, in the RDS database, or both.
+There is no expiration for Local Storage or database.

+No usernames or passwords are stored for the Django version of this app, it uses email driven passwordless logins with 30 day session timeout.
+Login emails timeout after 1 hour.

 ## Env File